fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 open type MyAbbrev // Compile error, named types are only allowed
 ```

-These rules are very similar when using `inherit` in a type definition.
+These rules are very similar to when you use `inherit` in a type definition.

 #### Exception